IEEE SeGAH Annual Conference — “Serious Games and Applications for Health”

 • Patient education

-The 10th IEEE International Conference on Serious Games and Applications for Health 2022 (IEEE SeGAH 2022) — to be from August 10 to 12 — will be an excellent opportunity for sharing knowledge across the community.
-We believe that this theme issue provides the authors of SeGAH 2022 a chance to reach even broader audiences.
+The annual IEEE International Conference on Serious Games and Applications for Health (IEEE SeGAH) — to be held in Athens, Greece, on August 28-30, 2023 — will be an excellent opportunity for sharing knowledge across the community.
+We believe that this theme issue provides the authors of SeGAH a chance to reach even broader audiences.
 Therefore, we invite all authors to submit extended versions of their papers to this theme issue.

 The article processing fee (APF) is discounted by 20% for this theme issue.
 (The APF for JMIR Serious Games will be US $2000.
 This is a discount of US $500.)